CrazyFarang/GettingAndCleaningData/README.md

 **3. Use descriptive activity names to name the activities in the data set.**

 Coding of activities performed by subjects is available in *"activity_labels.txt"* file in *UCI HAR Dataset* folder.
-According data in this file and activity column in dataTidy, new variable(column) *activitydesc* is added to dataframe *dataTidy*, containing descriptive names of activities performed by observed subjects.
+According data in this file and activity column in *dataTidy*, new variable(column) *activitydesc* is added to dataframe *dataTidy*, containing descriptive names of activities performed by observed subjects.

-**4. Appropriately label the data set with descriptive activity names.**
+**4. Appropriately label the data set with descriptive column names.**

+The initial read files are without headers, so in the first step, columns in the dataframe were named accordingly labels provided in *"features.txt"* file.
+In the fourth segment, first we check if there are duplicates names, there aren't.
+Furthermore the column names are "cleaned", special characters (parentheses, hyphen) are eliminated and translated into lower cases.
+Dataframe *dataTidy* is saved as a text file (*"SamsungTidy.txt"*) in *Data* folder in the working directory.

-5. Create a second, independent tidy data set with the average of each variable for each activity and each subject.
+**5. Create a second, independent tidy data set with the average of each variable for each activity and each subject.**

+In the final step we first identify ID variables(activity, activitydesc and subjectid) and measure variables(means and standard deviations we will average).
+R Package *reshape2* (5) is used for melting-reshaping *dataTidy* dataframe in form suitable for casting according id and measure variables.
+Next we recast melted data computing average of means and standard deviations of measures for each activity and each subject.
+The result dataframe is *Tidy*.
+Last, dataframe "Tidy" is saved as *"Tidy.txt"* file in *Data* folder in the working directory.

 References:

 1. UCI Machine Learning Repository.
-[Online] http://archive.ics.uci.edu/ml/.
+Online [http://archive.ics.uci.edu/ml/].

 2. Human Activity Recognition Using Smartphones Data Set .
 UCI Machine Learning Repository.
-[Online] http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones.
+Online [http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones].

 3. Coursera: Data Analysis By Jeff Leek .
 Coursers.
-[Online] https://class.coursera.org/dataanalysis-002/class.
+Online [https://class.coursera.org/dataanalysis-002/class].

 4. The R Project for Statistical Computing.
-[Online] http://www.r-project.org/.
+Online [http://www.r-project.org/].

+5. Reshape2 R Package.
+Online [http://cran.r-project.org/web/packages/reshape2/index.html]